 - Complete the Hurricane Sandy Certification Form (e-form or regular form version) along with an application(s) for the NJ SmartStart Buildings energy efficiency measure for your project (e-forms or regular form versions).

 In order to assist food providers' recovery, we've also added incentives for high efficiency food service equipment.
 Eligible equipment includes:

 - Steam Cookers

-Specific efficiency requirements and incentive levels are detailed on the Food Service Equipment application (e-form or regular form version).
-The 50% increase in NJ SmartStart Buildings incentives does not apply to these new food service equipment incentives.
+Specific efficiency requirements and incentive levels are detailed on the Food Service Equipment application.
+The 50% increase in NJ SmartStart Buildings incentives does not apply to the food service equipment incentives.

 Streamlined and Modified Requirements

 Additional enhancements for buildings located in Hurricane Sandy areas include modifications to standard program requirements.

 - Pre-inspections and pre-approvals will be waived where appropriate, as will equipment inventory requirements for those with proof of existing conditions (i.e. maintenance records, recent photographs and energy audit reports).

 - Restrictions on performance lighting measures in major rehabilitation projects have been eliminated.